Triskelion: Modern usage

 The town of Dukla in Poland has used three hunting bugles arranged in triskelion shape as its symbol since the 16th century.

 The triskeles was included in the design of the Army Gold Medal awarded to British Army majors and above who had taken a key part in the Battle of Maida (1806).
 An early flag of Sicily, proposed in 1848, included the Sicilian triskeles or "Trinacria symbol".
 Later versions of Sicilian flags have retained the emblem, including the one officially adopted in 2000.
 The flag of the Isle of Man (1932) shows a heraldic design of a triskeles of three armoured legs.

 The flag and coat of arms of the Bavarian town of Füssen, Germany, contain a triskele, as does the flag of the Russian autonomous region of Ust-Orda Buryat Okrug.

 In the Republic of Ireland the triskelion is displayed in hospitals and care centres to indicate that a patient is dying or has died.
 It is based on the historical use of the triskele in Celtic Ireland and it is used as an alternative to religious imagery.
 In this context, the three spirals represent the cycle of birth, life and death.

 The spiral is used by some polytheistic reconstructionist or neopagan groups.
 As a "Celtic symbol", it is used primarily by groups with a Celtic cultural orientation and, less frequently, can also be found in use by various eclectic or syncretic traditions such as Neopaganism.
 The spiral triskele is one of the primary symbols of Celtic Reconstructionist Paganism, used to represent a variety of triplicities in cosmology and theology; it is also a favoured symbol due to its association with Manannán mac Lir, a sea god within Irish mythology.

 Other uses of triskelion-like emblems include the logo for the Trisquel Linux distribution and the seal of the United States Department of Transportation.

-In the 1960s television programme Star Trek, members of the crew are forced to fight to the death on a triskelion playing surface in the episode The Gamesters of Triskelion.
+In the 1960s television programme Star Trek: The Original Series, members of the crew are forced to fight to the death on a triskelion playing surface in the episode "The Gamesters of Triskelion".

 A specific version of the triskele comprising three sevens has been adopted by neo-Nazis.
 In South Africa the Afrikaner Weerstandsbeweging (AWB), an Afrikaner nationalist, neo-Nazi organisation and political party (founded 1973), uses it as its symbol in place of a swastika.
 The Blood & Honour neo-Nazi group also uses it.
 The 27th SS Volunteer Division Langemarck's shoulder strap cipher was a triskele (though not involving sevens).
 Use of the triskele can be a prosecutable offence under German law, depending on the context in which it is used.

+A common symbol in the BDSM community is a derivation of a triskelion shape within a circle.
+Its BDSM usage derives from the Ring of O in the book Story of O. The BDSM Emblem Project claims copyright over one particular specified form of the triskelion symbol; other variants of the triskelion are free from such copyright claims.